deepfriedret/Pumpkin/docs/developer/world.md

 AnvilChunkReader is called to process the region files for the given save

 -   As stated above, region files store 32x32 chunks
-    > Each region file is named corrosponding to coordinates of where it is in the world
+    > Each region file is named corresponding to coordinates of where it is in the world

 > r.{}.{}.mca